Min st-Cut Oracle for Planar Graphs with Near-Linear Preprocessing Time: Finding region subpieces

 It remains to bound the time needed to construct all BBSTs.
 We merge BBSTs $T_1$ and $T_2$ in $O(\min\{|T_1|,|T_2|\}\log(|T_1| + |T_2|\})) = O(\min\{|T_1|,|T_2|\}\log n)$ time by inserting elements from the smaller tree into the larger.

 When forming a BBST for a cycle path of a cycle $C$, it may be necessary to delete parts of cycle paths of children of $C$.
 By Lemma~\ref{Lem:Isometric}, these parts intersect $\into{C}$ and will not be needed for the remainder of the algorithm.
-The total number of deletions is $O(r)$ and they take $O(r\log r)$ time to execute.
+The total number of deletions is $O(|P|)$ and they take $O(|P|\log |P|)$ time to execute.
 So, ignoring deletions, notice that paths represented by BBSTs are pairwise dart disjoint (due to Corollary~\ref{Lem:DisjointCycles}).
-Applying the following lemma with $k = \log n$ and $W = r$ then gives Theorem~\ref{Thm:RegionSubpiece}. \begin{Lem} Consider a set of objects, where each object $o$ is assigned a positive integer weight $w(o)$.
-Let $\mathit{merge}(o,o')$ be an operation that replaces two distinct objects $o$ and $o'$ by a new object whose weight is at most $w(o) + w(o')$.
-Assume that the time to execute $\mathit{merge}(o,o')$ is bounded by $O(\min\{w(o),w(o')\}k)$ for some value $k$.
-Then repeating the $\mathit{merge}$-operation on pairs of objects in any order until at most one object remains takes $O(kW\log W)$ time where $W$ is the total weight of the original objects. \end{Lem} \begin{proof} We only need to consider the hard case where in beginning, all objects have weight $1$ and at termination, exactly one object of weight $W$ remains.
-Furthermore, we may assume that the weight of $\mathit{merge}(o,o')$ is exactly $w(o) + w(o')$ for two objects $o$ and $o'$.

-Consider running the algorithm backwards: starting with one object of weight $W$, repeatedly apply an operation $\mathit{split}$ that splits an object of weight at least two into two new objects of positive integer weights such that the sum of weights of the two equals the weight of the original object.
-Assume that $\mathit{split}$ runs in time proportional to the smaller weight of the two new objects times $k$.
-If we can give a bound of $O(kW\log W)$ for this algorithm, we also get a bound on the algorithm stated in the theorem.
+Applying Lemma~\ref{Lem:Merge} with $k = \log n$ and $W = r$ then gives Theorem~\ref{thm:RegionSubpiece}.